-The rebel French Roman Catholic Archbishop Marcel Lefebvre ran into trouble with the police when he arrived in Argentina on Wednesday (20 July).
+Background: The rebel French Roman Catholic Archbishop Marcel Lefebvre ran into trouble with the police when he arrived in Argentina on Wednesday (20 July).
 He was prevented from celebrating mass with about 300 of his followers at a makeshift chapel in Buenos Aires by armed police.
 No formal ban on Archbishop Lefebvre's activities has been announced, but the police action came within an hour of his arrival for a six day visit.

 Archbishop Lefebvre has been suspended from all priestly activities by Pope Paul. the archbishop's rebellion against the Vatican is based on his refusal to accept reforms instituted by the Second Vatican Council.
 These include the substitution of the traditional Latin mass by vernacular services.